vanheaven-ui/youtube_clone/README.md

-# Youtube Clone
+# Youtube Video Page Clone

-Clone of [youtube.com](https://www.youtube.com) for our first Microverse project included in the HTML & CSS course.
+A clone of [the Youtube video page](https://www.youtube.com) for our first Microverse project included in the HTML & CSS course.

 ![screenshot](./images/screenshot.png)